-Machine learning is a mathematical discipline and it is helpful to have a good background in linear algebra, calculus, probability and algorithms.
-If you have not take the following courses (or their equivalents) you should talk to the lecturers prior to registering for the class.
+Machine learning is a mathematical discipline and it requires a good background in linear algebra, calculus, probability and algorithms.
+If you have not taken the following courses (or their equivalents) you should speak with the lecturers prior to registering for this course.

 - C. M. Bishop.
 Pattern Recognition and Machine Learning.
 Springer 2006.